jano-wol/aristotle/README.md

 ./scripts/status.sh
 ```

-To retrieve and save a solution for a previously completed project:
+To retrieve a solution for a completed project (useful if `solve.sh` was interrupted locally while solving continued on the Aristotle server):
 ```bash
 ./scripts/get_solution.sh
 ```